 Often, we are left guessing how long the food will last and when to toss it.
 However, gone are those days of guessing because here are some food perishability rules to live by for the next time you make strawberry shortcake.

-This Easy Strawberry Shortcake also makes a great dessert for picnics or gifting – I pack mine in a Weck jar and band a spoon on top!
+This Easy Strawberry Shortcake also makes a great dessert for picnics or gifting – I pack mine in a Weck jar and add a cute spoon on top!
 It’s so simple and pretty.

 More Strawberry Recipes You’ll Love

 - 2 cups flour

 - 2 teaspoons baking powder

 - 1 1/2 cups heavy cream

 - 2 cups heavy cream

 - 1 – 1 1/2 cups powdered sugar to taste